Meetings of FINOS projects

 Schedule the meeting

-• Organizers should use WebEx for teleconferences unless all members are able to use another system.
-The FINOS team can help to schedule a call on the Foundation's WebEx system.
+- Hosts should use Zoom for teleconferences unless all members are able to use another system.
+The FINOS team can help to schedule recurring calls using the LFX PCC Meeting Management tool.
+In order for the FINOS team to create the calls please email help@finos.org.

 Prepare and circulate an agenda

-• Before each meeting, organizers must circulate an agenda listing the topics to be discussed and decisions to be made at the meeting, and circulate the agenda via the group's preferred communication channel.
+- Before each meeting, hosts must circulate an agenda listing the topics to be discussed and decisions to be made at the meeting, and circulate the agenda via the group's preferred communication channel.

 Keep minutes